Pre-Columbian Antigua and Barbuda: Cuisine

 Most food was obtained by fishermen, with fish being shot with bow and arrows, and then being retrieved through diving.
 Digging sticks were used to make gardens and fire was used to clear forests.
 Food was often roasted on a boucan, which left an ash layer that was scraped off.
 Cassava was the staple food of the islanders, as it traveled well on their canoes and could be processed to make flour.
 Red-rumped agouti was a species of rodent that was hunted by dogs and was smoked and boiled in cassava juice.
 Large birds were grilled and small birds were boiled.
 Fish and crabs were also boiled.
 Tomali (now known in Antigua as pepper pot) was a method of food storage that 17th-century missionaries described as unhygienic.
 Maize and native fruits were also consumed, as well as alcoholic wi'ku and raw fish eyes.

 Art

-Amerindians made pottery using flint, stone, and shell tools, which were believed to ward off evil spirits with their "elegant" designs.
+Amerindians made pottery using flint, stone, and shell tools, which were believed to ward off evil spirits with their designs.